-The four largest regions also service the more densely populated regions in Sydney and this is reflected in the number of boardings per service kilometre, which is significantly higher in the four largest regions.
-Figure C.5 shows that on average the four largest contract regions have double or triple the number of boardings per service kilometre compared to the remaining regions.
-The first 15 regions are the metropolitan regions and the final 10 are the outer metropolitan regions corresponding to the numbers on the map in Appendix A. The four largest regions are shown in red.
+The 4 largest regions also service the more densely populated regions in Sydney and this is reflected in the number of boardings per service kilometre, which is significantly higher in the 4 largest regions.
+Figure C.5 shows that on average the 4 largest contract regions have double or triple the number of boardings per service kilometre compared to the remaining regions.
+The first 15 regions are the metropolitan regions and the final 10 are the outer metropolitan regions are shown in red.